nevrome/cultrans.bronzeageburials.article2019/review/answer_to_proof_preparation_remarks.md

 ## Results

 - Page 8-9: The though experiment in 3.1 should be put in italics or highlighted in another way.
-The reviewers specifically asked me to indicate the special nature of this paragraphs.
+The reviewers specifically asked me to indicate the special nature of this paragraphs

 - Page 9, Column 2, Paragraph 3, Line 7: Please replace **developed** with **calculated**. **how correctly or incorrectly the proxy developed from Radon-B** -> **how correctly or incorrectly the proxy calculated from Radon-B**